fbpx Skip to main content

 The Bottom line

-This study clearly shows a significantly higher burden of all respiratory infections, including RSV, in children of African descent and Hispanic children.
-These disparities can be reduced by focusing on improving equitable access to healthcare, including resources such as vaccines.
+This study shows a significantly higher burden of all respiratory infections, including RSV, in children of African descent and Hispanic children.
+These disparities may be reduced, in part, by focusing on improving equitable access to healthcare.

 Source: